alpalacioc2/embedded-systems/README.md

 ## 📌 Project Overview

-This project implements a fully autonomous line-following robot using the MSP432 microcontroller.
+This project implements a fully autonomous line-following robot using the MSP432 microcontroller and RSLK MAX.
 The robot navigates a track by interpreting signals from infrared (IR) sensors, while also reacting to bumper switch inputs.
 It uses pulse-width modulation (PWM) to control motors and provides visual feedback through onboard LEDs and RGB LED indicators.

 ---